 “As the health care landscape continues to evolve, expanding established relationships with our partners has become even more pivotal to success,” said David Stern, M.D., Robert Kaplan Executive Dean for the College of Medicine, UTHSC.
 “Educating and training competent, caring health care professionals is a core element of the UTHSC mission.
 To achieve that goal, we must extend our relationships with longtime hospital partners like Regional One Health who, like us, are committed to high quality education, research and patient care for every member of our community.”

-All providers in UT Regional One Physicians will be UTHSC faculty members, and the group will be governed by an eight-member board of directors including practicing physicians.
-The practice group is the largest academic-affiliated physician organization in the Mid-South.
+All physicians in UT Regional One Physicians are UTHSC faculty members, and the group is governed by an eight-member board of directors including practicing physicians.